Benefits of Monotonicity in Safe Exploration with Gaussian Processes: Theoretical Results

-\paragraph{Discussion:} As we mentioned in Section \ref{sec:intro}, our theory circumvents strong dependencies on the domain size that are present in previous works for safe settings, and in fact holds even for continuous domains.
-We refer the reader to Appendix \ref{sec:domain_size} for a more detailed discussion.
+\paragraph{Dependence on $\mathcal{D_X}$:} As we mentioned in Section \ref{sec:intro}, our theory circumvents strong dependencies on the domain size that are present in previous works for safe settings, and in fact holds even for continuous domains.
+The guarantees of \textsc{\sffamily SafeOpt} \citep{sui2015safe} (and related algorithms in follow-up works) roughly state that the entire reachable safe region, up to deviations of $\epsilon$, will be identified with high probability once the time horizon $T$ satisfies

+where $C$ is a suitably-defined constant, and $\bar{R}_0 \subseteq \mathcal{D_X}$ is a safe region that can potentially be reached from some initial safe seed set.
+While their setup is slightly different from ours (see Section \ref{sec:problem}), the associated guarantees readily transfer without significant modification.
+Under the mild assumption that $\bar{R}_0$ occupies a constant fraction of the domain, the requirement in \eqref{eq:SafeOPT_T} incurs a linear dependence on the domain size.

+Our main results (Theorems \ref{theorem:regret_bound} and \ref{theorem:safe_boundary}) show that, in fact, the dependence on the domain size can be avoided altogether when we have the additional variable $s$ that the function is monotone with respect to.
+We refer the reader to Appendix C.1 for further discussion in this regard.